 I’m going on four years of being a ‘professional’ designer – meaning one who has a steady job and position post-graduation.
 I’ve encountered many design tasks, clients, personalities, issues and what seems to get me each time is how little regard people have for graphic designers or graphic artists.
 Here are a few things I suggest you consider if you’re dealing with a graphic designer if you’d like to keep them on your good side:

 1. Don’t tell a designer “Be creative!”
 Whenever someone gives me a long list of things they’d like, or changes, or are asking for advice and a mock-up, nothing sets me off more than the final line that usually reads, “Be creative!”
 Why?
 Because graphic designers HAVE to be creative with each project or task that comes to them.
 Most of our work is recycling the same project or idea that’s already been done before and figuring out how to design it and spin it to look new and fresh.
-If you’re dealing with a graphic designer or artist who has been out of college for a while and has a portfolio of work demonstrating he or she has obviously worked on a variety of projects or has a style unique to them, then hey, guess what … they’ve demonstrated they’re creative!
+If you’re dealing with the graphic designers dublin service or an artist who has been out of college for a while and has a portfolio of work demonstrating he or she has obviously worked on a variety of projects or has a style unique to them, then hey, guess what … they’ve demonstrated they’re creative!
 Telling an artistic type to be creative is like telling a cop to go out and save a life, or telling a firefighter to put out a fire.
 Just don’t do it.
 Ever.

 2. “Uhm, I don’t know, just do something.”
 Okay, look, we love work, really we do.
 Not because we enjoy being busy or having every hour of our life accounted for.
 Because work for a graphic designer means money, and money means we can support ourselves and pay the bills.
 Please, if you’re coming to a graphic designer with a request for them to help design something for you … know what you want!
 It gets me when a person seems to just brainstorm and they’ll present random, unrelated thoughts and a list of things they like to me and will expect me to take random thoughts and wishes and turn them into a thrilling reality.
 This is not ‘Medium’ – we cannot make some psychic connection to you and just know what you want.
 If you’re paying a graphic designer to do something for you, take the time to really know what you want and present that to him or her upfront.
 Which brings me to my next point …